kingfaiii/Laravel-Breeze/README.md

 <li>MySQL Database Client (WAMP, XAMPP, Laragon, Etc.)</li>
 </ul>

-This are the steps you need to do to install this project properly and run smoothly:
+## Steps you need to do to install this project properly and run smoothly:

 <ol>
 <li>You need to run "Composer Update" for the dependencies</li>